As the global population rises, urbanization accelerates, and climate change intensifies, agriculture is confronted with two main challenges:

 As one of the world’s leading suppliers of phosphate fertilizer, we have ensured that our products have always strictly complied to the regulations of the markets we operate in and this relates to cadmium as well as other trace elements.

-All our fertilizer products for the European Union market contain less than 20 mg/kg P₂O₅ of cadmium, well below the current EU limit of 60 mg/kg.
+In the European Union, our phosphate fertilizer products contain less than 20mg/kg P₂O₅ of cadmium, three times below the cadmium content threshold set in this market.
 By the end of 2025, our entire global range of products will operate at this level.
 This work is made possible by our extensive and ongoing investment in research and development.
 As part of our long-term commitment to sustainability and resource efficiency, we will build on this progress by integrating cadmium recycling into our circular economy approach from 2026.

 Beyond cadmium, OCP Nutricrops is actively developing innovative technologies to valorize all metals naturally present in the environment, reinforcing our commitment to sustainability and resource efficiency.